-Health, rehabilitation and aging
+Health, rehabilitation and ageing

 The research programme includes assistant professors and associate professors—both with and without a PhD—PhD students, along with externally affiliated researchers.
 The total contribution to the programme corresponds to 2.8 full‑time equivalents, which is adjusted annually.